A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Methodology

 In a conventional Tikhonov-style inversion, we pose an optimization problem that seeks to minimize an objective function comprised of a data misfit term, $\phi_d$, and a regularization term, $\phi_m$.
 For the DC resistivity problem, $m$ is chosen to be the log of the subsurface conductivity, and the inverse problem takes the form

-The trade-off parameter $\beta$ weights the relative importance of the data-misfit term and the regularization term.
-Often, a $\beta$-cooling strategy is adopted, and the value of the trade-off parameter $\beta$ is gradually reduced as the inversion progresses \cite{ref25}.
-The regularization term $\phi_m$ generally includes a smallness term which penalizes the difference from a reference model $m_{ref}$, and a first-order smoothness term that penalizes spatial gradients in the model.
+The regularization term $\phi_m$ generally includes a smallness term, which penalizes the difference from a reference model $m_{ref}$, and a first-order smoothness term that penalizes spatial gradients in the model.
 The relative influence of each of these terms is weighted by the scalar parameters $\alpha_{s,x,z}$.
 The standard choice of norms in the regularization is $p_{s,x,z}=2$, however, different norms where $p_{s,x,z}\leq 2$ can be chosen, and we will use the implementation described in \cite{ref21} for these inversions.
-Optionally, sensitivity weights can be included in the weight matrices $W_{s,x,z}$, and these have been shown to help improve the convergence of inversions where $p_{s,x,z}\leq 2$, \cite{ref21}.
+Optionally, sensitivity weighting can be included in the weight matrices $W_{s,x,z}$, and these have been shown to help improve the convergence of inversions where $p_{s,x,z}\leq 2$, \cite{ref21}.

 The conventional approach for solving this inverse problem is by first initializing $m \in M$ as the reference model $m_{ref}$, which is generally taken to be a uniform half-space, and iteratively updating $m$ to reduce the value of the objective function.
 Various modifications can be made to the optimization problem in \ref{Conventional_objective} when prior geologic information is available.
 When minimal information is available, the first-order smoothness terms generally play an important role in obtaining geologically reasonable results (e.g. \cite{ref25}).
 In the work that follows, we choose inversion results with both smallness and first-order smoothness terms in the regularization as benchmarks for the conventional method.